StarDry failure

 How do I know if my Thermador DWHD650WFM has a StarDry failure?

 Common signs include dishes coming out wet after a full cycle or an error code appearing on the control panel.
-The StarDry system relies on a working zeolite drying module, so consistently damp results often indicate a component failure.
+The StarDry system relies on a working zeolite drying module, so consistently damp results often suggest a component failure.

 Can I fix the StarDry failure myself, or do I need a technician?